-- Potential Off-Campus Housing Opportunities A list maintained by Maine Maritime's Department of Residential Life provided as an informational service.
+- Off Campus Housing listings: This is a list maintained by Maine Maritime's Department of Residential Life provided as an informational service.
+Please complete a Realtor/Landlord Change Form for a new, change or deleted listing and send it to Victoria.blackwood@mma.edu.
+The list is updated on on a MONTHLY basis or when Landlords request to be removed, whichever comes first.
 The Academy does not find off-campus housing for students. - MaineHousingSearch.org: Maine's FREE rental listing service from the Maine State Housing Authority - The Rights of Tenants in Maine: Pine Tree Legal Assistance's Handbook gives you a quick look at Maine's landlord-tenant laws as of December 2007 - Housing Gateway: Online gateway where students submit housing application, students of concern, complete housing inventories and register guests.